 Although the law doesn't prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted)."

-One form of harassment is sexual harassment.
-Sexual harassment occurs in all parts of our society.
-Nonprofits should not assume that they are immune because of their mission focus.
+Unfortunately, sexual harassment occurs in all parts of our society, as evidenced by the #MeToo movement.
+Nonprofits should not assume they are immune simply because of their mission and vision.